 You need to make sure that you don’t load any unnecessary software.
 To do this, you should go into the Control Panel, select Add/Remove Programs, then click on “Uninstall a Program.”

 If your PC is slowed because of unwanted software or bloatware, and the normal Add\Remove programs method isn’t helping, then it may be time to use a third-party software.
 Malwarebytes can be a useful tool in finding and removing such software.
 It’s free for personal use too!
 You can download Malwarebytes here.

 2. When prompted to Buy Now, Activate License, or Maybe Later, choose Maybe Later and then Get Started.
 If you want the premium version of Malwarebytes, you can choose to Buy Now if you prefer.
 The primary difference between the Premium and Non-Premium version is the Premium can run automatic updates, scans and removals for you.
 The free version requires you to start a scan manually.
 You will also be given a free 14-Day trial of the software if this is the first time you are installing it.

 3. Click Scan on the Malwarebytes home screen.

 4. Depending on the speed of your PC, the scan can take anywhere from a few minutes to a few hours.
 Once the scan has completed, you will see the Threat Scan Results.
 Choose to Quarantine any items Malwarebytes finds.
 You me be prompted to restart your PC to finish the quarantine process.

-These four procedures discussed are fast and an easy way to speed up your computer.
+These four procedures discussed are fast and an easy way to speed up your PC.
 They are simple and safe enough for anyone to complete them without any major consequences.
-So, when you feel like your computer is slowing down, take a look at these four procedures to speed it up and get you going again!
+Also, it never hurts to keep your computer updated via Windows Updates.
 Feeling intimidated by these steps?
 We also perform computer repair in our office.
 Most repairs are completed within 1-3 days!